-Author has written 40 stories for Justice League, Halo, Avatar: Last Airbender, Captain America, Flash, Batman, Lord of the Rings, Fantastic Four, Star Wars, Spider-Man, Gargoyles, Assassin's Creed, Mass Effect, Legend of Korra, X-Men, Young Justice, Green Lantern, Dungeons and Dragons, Marvel, Punisher, Ironman, Chronicles of Narnia, Warhammer, Dante's Inferno, and Godzilla.
+Author has written 49 stories for Justice League, Halo, Avatar: Last Airbender, Flash, Spider-Man, Batman, Lord of the Rings, Fantastic Four, Star Wars, Gargoyles, Assassin's Creed, Chronicles of Narnia, Mass Effect, Legend of Korra, X-Men, Young Justice, Green Lantern, Marvel, Avengers, Batman: Arkham Asylum, Star Wars, Warhammer, Ironman, Punisher, Dante's Inferno, and Godzilla.

 Took me forever to do this, but here's my profile.
 To summarize, I'm a complete Comic book geek among many other things.
 I could go on at length to describe my numerous personal philosophies and ideas, and beliefs, but I'd rather not.
 Don't worry, I can be pretty friendly.